-Beets, tarragon and olive oil are a beautiful culinary combination according to the Vegetarian Bible, and it’s proven to be true in this delicious and beautiful bowl of soup!
+This Vegan Beet Soup recipe highlights fresh garlic and tarragon.
+It’s a beautiful culinary combination according to the Vegetarian Flavor Bible, and it’s proven to be true in this delicious soup.

-Each ingredient is profiled with its flavor description, season, botanical relatives, possible cooking techniques, substitutions, pairings, nutritional information, and serving suggestions.
-And it does all of this is a super organized fashion that easy to follow.
-What more could you want!?
+Each ingredient is profiled with its flavor description, season, botanical relatives, and possible cooking techniques.
+It also includes substitutions, pairings, nutritional information, and serving suggestions.

 During the presentation, Karen and Andrew told us about the best butternut squash soup they’d ever had.
 Why was it so amazing?
 Two main reasons:

-- Butternut squash stock was used instead of a typical vegetable stock — one that includes the use of a variety of vegetables, or a meat stock.
-(The butternut squash stock intensifies the squash flavor, while vegetable or meat stocks are not only stronger , but have additional, and potentially distracting, flavors.)
+- Butternut squash stock was used instead of a typical vegetable stock that includes more than one vegetable.
+The butternut squash stock intensifies the squash flavor.

 - The omission of cream, which while delicious, takes away from the flavor of the squash.